 And her name still flies in Scythia and in Greece.

-(2) Actheon was inflamed by desire of an heavenlyBoiardo's Reason driving out Desire corresponds, in Tractate XIII, to Perserverence driving out Lust.
+(2) Actheon was inflamed by desire of an heavenlyBoiardo's Reason driving out Desire corresponds, in Tractate XIII, to Perserverance driving out Lust.
 There is also Continence driving out Incontinence.
 Pico has Lustfulness as one of the tormentors.

 Person, so much that he was transformed into a deer: